 Check out the diagram below for examples of good and bad contrast examples.
 Try squinting your eyes a bit and see how difficult it is to read the bad contrast examples:

-WCAG’s Level AA standards specify that your email colors should have a contrast of at least 4.5:1 for standard sized text.
+WCAG’s Level AA standards specify that your email colors should have a contrast of at least 4.5:1 for standard-sized text.
 For text larger than 23px or bold text larger than 18px, the contrast ratio can be 3:1.

 If your team needs to meet level AAA guidelines, you must use a contrast ratio of at least 7:1 for normal text and 4.5:1 for large text.

-For people with certain color vision deficiencies, it can be difficult to tell what text is clickable if it does not have a different typeface or an underline.
+People with certain color vision deficiencies can find it difficult to tell what text is clickable if it does not have a different typeface or an underline.
 And if your subscribers can’t see a link, they can’t click and engage with your email.
 This principle applies to all text in your email.
 If you’re using color to differentiate some text from others, remember that not every subscriber may be able to see those colors.